genetronhealth/uvc/README.md

 UVC requires BASH 4.0+ (4.0 is the minimum version required) and a compiler that supports the C++14 standard.
 The Makefile in this directory compiles with g++, but the Makefile can be easily modified to use another compiler instead of g++ (for example, clang).
-To install from scratch, please run: ./install-dependencies.sh && make clean && make all -j4 && make deploy UVC depends on htslib 1.6+ and bcftools 1.6+ (lower versions of htslib and bcftools may also work, but are not tested).
+To install from scratch, please run: (./install-dependencies.sh && make clean && make all -j4 && make deploy).
+UVC depends on htslib 1.6+ and bcftools 1.6+ (lower versions of htslib and bcftools may also work, but are not tested).
 If these two dependencies were already installed, then install-dependencies.sh may not be necessary.
 For trouble-shooting with the installation of htslib and bcftools, please check their official repositories at https://github.com/samtools/htslib and https://github.com/samtools/bcftools.
 More specifically, if any error message containing "error while loading shared libraries" pops up, please use the command (./configure --disable-plugins --disable-bz2 --disable-lzma --disable-libcurl --disable-s3 --disable-largefile) to build the corresponding htslib required by UVC first, then build UVC.
-Although not required, it is highly recommmended that bcftools is installed at a system location (a location that can be found in the <PATH> environment variable).
+Although not required, it is highly recommmended that bcftools is installed at a system location (a location that can be found in the PATH environment variable).
 The UVC binary uses multi-threading efficiently for up to 16 threads.
 After reaching 16 threads, adding more threads no longer significantly reduces wall-clock runtime.
 However, more efficient speed-up can still be gained by runing with GNU parallel or qsub to use one job per chromosome.